ESF has hosted the Emergency Management Conference (EMC) since 2000.

 Having the time to discuss and reflect on topics such as how COVID has influenced so many aspects of emergency management over the past year as one example is so important for us all and I have no doubt participants will leave feeling challenged, inspired and well informed by the high calibre speakers we have engaged to bring new insights to important contemporary topics such as this to the EMC program in 2021.

 I look forward to being a part of the many broad ranging of conversations which will take place as part of the program and over a drink as the sector comes together at EMC.

 We are extremely excited to be hosting this 21st EMC, a great achievement in itself.
-And as the new Chair of ESF I look forward to seeing as many of you as possible there face to face in July 2021.
+And as the new Chair of ESF I look forward to seeing as many of you as possible.

 You can watch a selection of presentations from the 2020 EMC event here.